UNITED24 - Make a charitable donation in support of Ukraine!

 Total Force Size

-• As of 08 October 2025, approximately 10,000 US troops are deployed in the Southern Caribbean and Puerto Rico
+• As of 08 October 2025, approximately 10,000 US troops deployed in the Southern Caribbean and Puerto Rico

 • CIA participation confirmed in the military campaign, with consideration of using lethal force against drug cartels